othomantegazza/sunday-blues/content/post/2019-05-12-green-revolution-basics.md

 # Key technologies

-The green revoultion is a moment in which technologies are applied.

-These technologies are devided in three branches: Mechanical, chemical and genetic technologies.
+Three branches of technologies were applied during the green revoultion: Mechanical, chemical and genetic technologies.

-Mechanical technologies are applied in agriculture to plow the fields, apply treatments to the plants, harvest, and process the harvested crops.
+Mechanical technologies are applied in agriculture to plow the fields, irrigate, apply treatments to the plants, harvest, and process the harvested crops.
 Combine harvesters and tractors have helped massively increase the output of a field while drastically reducing workforce.

-Chemical technologies came a little bit latter, and are mostly applied in two branches: pesticides and fertilizers.
+Chemical technologies came a little bit later, and are mostly applied in two branches: pesticides and fertilizers.
 While the immediate effect of this technologies is obvious, the long term results are still being debated today.

 Genetic technologies have been the latest, and came with better understanding of the outcome of plant crossing, and expecially with the conceept of F1 hybrids.

-# Famines
+These are the three technologies that were exported massively during the green revolution.

-# Socio-economic landscape
+# Famines and the Socio-economic landscape

 # Cultural heritage and current issues

-Technological advances in mechanical technologies, chemistry and genetics .
-Until the 1950 intensive agriculture was defined in the developed countries, bringing technological advances into agriculture, after that, it was massively exported in the developing countries.
+The main critique is about the economic and the social container in which the green revolution was applied.

+- Liberist imposition of technology: Cleaver
+- environmental effects of pesticides and fertilizers: Double standards - public eye.
+- Accessibility of hybrids.
+IFOAM

 # Resources: